 However, in the meantime, a few things have changed.
 Chiefly, the popularity of DeFi has ballooned gas costs, pricing out both consumers and businesses participating in the ecosystem with enormous transaction fees.
 Further, progress on the sharding “sequel” Ethereum v2, while promising, is not sufficient enough to reduce Ethereum costs in the near future.
 And, interestingly, a number of equally, if not more powerful, alternatives to Ethereum have emerged and are now mature.

 With all this in mind, the best alternative is Solana, a fast, low-cost Layer-1 blockchain based on breakthrough technology that allows a decentralized network of nodes to outperform the performance of a single node.
 Currently, Solana can handle up to 50,000 tps with sub-second finality and fees as low as $0.00001 per transaction.
 By comparison, Ethereum supports 15 transactions per second.
 Most importantly, Solana’s blazing speed and low fees scale as the ecosystem grows without sacrificing censorship resistance or security.

 Solana has already seen growing interest in the DeFi space with established DEXes and AMMs, such as Serum and Raydium, already processing user transactions.
 After exploring the alternatives, we find Solana to not only be a suitable solution for DeFi, but also for the next generation of the Identity.com ecosystem.

 Not only are we moving the existing Identity.com marketplace to Solana, but we are also extending and enhancing it in a number of crucial ways.
-Namely, we’re focused on making identity a first-class citizen on the blockchain infrastructure, and we believe that Solana is an ideal protocol to enable this.
+Namely, our focus revolves around elevating identity to a first-class citizen on the blockchain infrastructure, and we firmly believe that Solana is the ideal protocol to facilitate this transformation.